Dog Eye Discharge Causes and Treatments

 Conjunctivitis in dog

-Or, as we humans call it, pink eye.
-Conjunctivitis is an inflammation of the outer layer of the eye and inner layer of the eyelid.
-This eye infection is often paired with:
+Conjunctivitis is the inflammation of the outer surface of the eye and the inner lining of the eyelid.
+This eye condition is commonly accompanied by:

 • yellow eye discharge that crusts overnight